14 Contract Negotiation Strategies and Techniques

 6. Consider the Total Cost of Ownership (TCO)

 Look beyond the “sticker price” of the goods or services provided by the other company.
 Explore all associated costs, including the initial cost, maintenance, and additional lifecycle fees.
 Identify any potential risks with using – or not using – the product or service.
-If you’re unsure where to start, leverage contract lifecycle management (CLM) software for comprehensive analysis.
+If you’re unsure where to start, leverage contract lifecycle management software for comprehensive analysis.

 7. Prioritize Contractual Obligation Over Price